 A 3 Day San Francisco Itinerary & Guide – My tips & favourite things to do!

 San Francisco is one of my favourite cities in the US.
 It’s a small city, but there’s so much to do, and the more moderate climate makes it enjoyable year-round (but make sure you pack a sweatshirt!).
-Here’s my 3 day San Fransisco itinerary to help you make the most out of your holiday.
+Here’s my 3 day San Fransisco itinerary to help you make the most out of your trip to this iconic city.

 When to visit San Francisco